Penalized maximum likelihood estimation for generalized linear point processes: Proofs

 with equality if and only if $\rho = 0$.
-Thus a minimizer of $\mathit{l}_t(g) + \lambda ||Pg||^2$ over $\Theta(D)$ must be in $\textnormal{span}\{\phi_1,\ldots,\phi_m,h_1,\ldots,h_{N_t},f\}$. \end{proof}
+Thus a minimizer of $\ell_t(g) + \lambda ||Pg||^2$ over $\Theta(D)$ must be in $\textnormal{span}\{\gamma_1,\ldots,\gamma_l,h_1,\ldots,h_{N_t},f\}$. \end{proof}

 We have used the Fubini theorem below to give an alternative representation of the basis function $f$ from Theorem \ref{thm:1}.
-The result is a consequence of Theorem 45 in \cite{Protter:2005}.
-With the pathwise definition of stochastic integrals, as given by (\ref{eq:intebyparts}), that we have used throughout, we can give an elementary proof.
+The result is a consequence of Theorem 45 in \citep{Protter:2005} when the integrator is a semi-martingale.
+With the pathwise definition of stochastic integrals, as given by (\ref{eq:intebyparts}), we give an elementary proof.